seeruk/valley/README.md

 ## TODO

-* Multiple constraints functions, that generate different validate functions.
-    * The `Valid` constraint would need an option to override which method is called.
+* The ability to attach multiple constraints methods to a type, that generate different validate functions (the `Valid` constraint would need an option to override which method is called).
 * You might want to validate map keys too, so maybe a `Keys` method on `Field`?

 ## License